President of Nigeria: Ceremonial duties

+Incumbency

 Term duration

 There is a four year tenure with a two-term limit for the president in the Constitution of Nigeria.
 There was an attempt to modify the term limits in 2006 for Obasanjo, but it did not materialize.

+Privileges

+The president is an ex officio Grand Commander in the Order of the Federal Republic.
+As such, they receive the post-nominal letters of GCFR.

 Residence

-The president of Nigeria lives and works in the Aso Rock Presidential Villa.
+President Muhammadu Buhari meeting with United States Secretary of State Antony Blinken at Aso Rock in November 2021.
+Notice the Flag of the Commander-in-Chief of the Armed Forces is present and positioned to the right of the Flag of Nigeria.

+The president of Nigeria lives and works in the Aso Rock Presidential Villa, officially known as The State House.
+The palatial residence was completed in 1991, the same year the military junta of Ibrahim Babangida relocated the national capital from Lagos to Abuja.
+Before Aso Rock, Dodan Barracks served as the official residence of the military heads of state and the seat of the Supreme Military Headquarters from 1966-1991.
+During Azikwe's time as president, his official residence was the State House, Marina in Lagos.

 Protection

 The protection of the President of Nigeria is coordinated by multiple agencies, primarily the State Security Service (SSS), the Presidential Guards Brigade, and the Nigerian Air Force.
-These agencies receive additional support from specialized units within the Nigeria Police Force.
+These agencies receive additional support from a specialized unit of the Nigeria Police Force known as the Nigerian Mobile Police (PMF).
+Additionally, the SSS provides protection to all individuals in the presidential line of succession.